DerNoli/imacfan_linux/README.md

 Feel free to use and advance it to a better version, but it is highly customizable and also adds a tray in Plasma 6.

-I also tried to make a proper packagefile

 There is some prerequisites to get the script running.

 sudo pacman -S bc stress-ng python-pyqt6
 Check if applesmc-dkms is running by typing:

+I also tried to make a proper packagefile for Arch Linux:

+git clone

 sudo lsmod | grep applesmc